Infant and Preschool Center

 This room is organized into interest areas where children may become involved in dramatic play, play with blocks and wheeled toys, using small manipulatives such as puzzles, Legos, or board games, listening to book tapes, being creative with items such as paint, markers, crayons, etc., or exploring science concepts.
 Opportunities for gross motor activities, either outdoors or in the gymnasium, are provided daily.
 Children are exposed to a print-rich environment that stimulates language and literacy skills.
 Cooking experiences are done almost weekly, allowing children to taste a variety of foods and exposing them to basic math concepts, such as measuring and counting.
 Problem-solving skills are developed daily through child-initiated, teacher-supported activities.
 Occasional field trips are taken away from the building to help the children develop a better understanding of the world and community around them.
 The goal of the field trips is to expose them to new experiences, cultures, and information beyond the classroom.

 Center staff engages in assessment of the children throughout the year.
-The preschool room uses the Work Sampling Illinois Assessment Guidelines.
-The infant –toddler room uses the Infant and Toddler Child Observation Record.
+Both the preschool room and infant- toddler room use the Teaching Strategies Gold Assessment System.
 Teachers will provide you with information relating to this assessment at the first parent teacher conference and throughout the year.